NVIDIA/NeMo/tutorials/llm/llama-3/nemo2-sft-peft/README.rst

 * Software Requirements
     * Use the latest [NeMo Framework Container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo/tags) .
 Note that you must be logged in to the container registry to view this page.
-    * This notebook uses the container: `nvcr.io/nvidia/nemo:dev`.
+    * This notebook is tested on the container: `nvcr.io/nvidia/nemo:24.12-rc0`.
     * Get your Hugging Face [access token](https://huggingface.co/docs/hub/en/security-tokens), which will be used to obtain the tokenizer required during training.

 * NeMo 2.0 and NeMo-Run